Smart Cities Mission

-Smart Cities Mission was an urban renewal and retrofitting program by the Government of India with the mission to develop smart cities across the country, making them citizen-friendly and sustainable.
-The Union Ministry of Urban Development is responsible for implementing the mission in collaboration with the state governments of the respective cities.
-The mission was planned to include 100 cities, with the project completion deadline between 2019 and 2023.
-As of January 2025, 7479 out of a total of 8058 tendered projects have been completed, utilizing ₹150,002 crores out of the total tendered amount of ₹164,368 crore.
+Smart Cities Mission is an urban renewal and retrofitting program by the Government of India with the mission to develop smart cities across the country, making them citizen-friendly and sustainable.
+The Union Ministry of Urban Development was responsible for implementing the mission in collaboration with the state governments of the respective cities.
+In 2017, the ministry was merged with the ministry of housing and urban poverty alleviation to form the Ministry of Housing and Urban Affairs.

-In 2017, the Ministry of Urban Development was merged with the Ministry of Housing and Urban Poverty Alleviation to form the Ministry of Housing and Urban Affairs (MoHUA).
-The project was officially shut down on March 31, 2025.
+The mission was planned to include 100 cities, with an initial project completion deadline of 2019, later revised to 2023.
+As of January 2025, 7,479 out of a total of 8,058 tendered projects had been completed, utilizing ₹1500.05 billion of the total allocated amount of ₹1643.68 billion.
+The project was officially shut down on 31 March 2025.

 Description

 Smart Cities Mission envisions developing areas within selected cities in the country as model areas based on an area development plan, which is expected to have a rub-off effect on other parts of the city and nearby cities and towns.
 Cities will be selected based on the Smart Cities challenge, where cities will compete in a countrywide competition to obtain the benefits from this mission.
 The mission aims to provide financial assistance and promote sustainable urban development through selected cities.
 The Ministry of Urban Development used a competition-based method as a means for selecting cities for funding.
 The state governments were asked to nominate potential cities with the overall count across India limited to 100.
 A hundred cities have been selected so far to be upgraded as part of the Smart Cities Mission.
 Each city will create a Special Purpose Vehicle (SPV) headed by a CEO to implement the projects under mission.